cdl-geneseo/geneseo-dictionary/P/Party-Foul.md

 # Party Foul

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Party Foul

 Created by  Unknown User (ajm3), last modified on Nov 30, 2010

 1. (n) Used to express when one commits a travesty at a party such as spilling a drink, and other behavior committed by (usually) an overtly drunk person.
 Usually followed by a punishment pre-ordained by the party's host(s). &quot;You spilled your beer!
 Party foul!&quot; A. Moak 2010